What is the impact of the coronavirus (COVID-19) on affiliate marketing?

 During such uncertain times, you should remain open to seize the opportunities and especially the online trends that come your way.
 And to stay ahead of competition, you can start to prepare your affiliate marketing strategy already for the post-COVID-19.
 But most importantly, be safe and stay home for now.

-If you’re interested in becoming an affiliate for subscription-based intangible goods, you can join our affiliate program and start earning recurring commissions for promoting Supermetrics.
+If you’re interested in becoming an affiliate for subscription-based intangible goods, you can join our partner program and start earning recurring commissions for promoting Supermetrics.
+For more insights about the affiliate industry, check these affiliate marketing trends in 2022.

 About Johannes Rastas